Prehistory of Manila: City named after location

-The prehistory of Manila is not only focused on how Manila came to being.
-Its history is a part of a bigger picture—of how the man in the Philippines and how this country come about.
-The prehistory of Manila will be better understood when one views it from a macro level.
+Prehistory

 Historical geology of Manila

 Just like every other piece of land, the City of Manila started millions of years ago, even before it emerged by the Pasig River, as an integral part of the cataclysmic evolution in the development of the major geological framework of the Earth.
 Mainly, the causal relationship between Sierra Madre Range along the East coast of Luzon and the Central Valley in the middle of the mountain range and two other highlands, Zambales along the west and the highlands in the present provinces of Laguna, resulted to where the city stands now.

 The Pasig River has been a factor that contributes to the ability of Manila to sustain life and habitation.
 A large part of the Cavite area, which was part of the submarine ridge of the ancient Taal Volcano became uplifted and raised within a differential displacement.
 This occurred near the Tagaytay ridge taking advantage of the southward projection of the Marikina fault line, and the crustal movements include areas as far as north as Parañaque.
 The zone of the said differential displacement is the site where the present Pasig River is situated.